Hours to obtain property from the Bullhead City Police Department are 8 a.m. – 4:30 p.m., Monday through Friday.

 What if I own the vehicle, but have not yet transferred the title into my name?
 Can I still get the car back?

 Yes.
 You must first meet the legal title and registration requirements and the vehicle can be released to you on the 30th day or after.

 No. As long as the officer impounded your vehicle according to the law and our procedures, the outcome of any subsequent trial is not relevant.

 Under the law, the owner, owner's spouse, their agent, or lien holder are the only persons who can have the vehicle released.
 If you are the vehicle's owner and your license is still not valid at the end of the 30 day period, you must present valid registration and insurance, and have someone with you who has a valid license in order to have your vehicle released.

 Yes, you may schedule a hearing if you are the registered owner, spouse, or anyone other than the owner identified on the department's record as having an interest in the vehicle at the time of removal and impoundment.
-If you do want a hearing, you may make a request to the Bullhead City Police Department in writing, in person, or by telephone by calling (928) 763-3357.
-Please direct all inquiries to Sergeant Jason Harms.
+If you do want a hearing, you may make a request to the Bullhead City Police Department in writing, in person, or by telephone by calling Support Services Division Manager Bradley Oliver at (928) 763-9200 ext.
+236.

 We must receive your request for a hearing no later than ten (10) days after the date of the vehicle impoundment notice.

 Hearings are generally held over the telephone, but can be done in person.
 There is no fee or charge for a hearing and no attorney is required.